How to Go Live in Discord

 Discord is a popular social client that allows users to join countless servers where they can voice chat, text, and send multimedia files.

 Since it’s mostly a gaming platform, it was only a matter of time before Discord released its own live streaming feature.
 This popular app recently released a beta version of the ‘Go Live’ feature, allowing users to stream their gaming sessions to friends on the same channel.

 This article will guide you through the ‘Go Live’ feature and explain all you need to know.

 Going Live on Discord

-If you want to stream your gaming session on Discord, you need to be a member of a Discord’s voice channel.
-Furthermore, the game that you intend to stream needs to be on Discord’s database.
+If you want to stream your gaming session on Discord, you need to be a member of a server’s voice channel.
+Furthermore, the game you intend to stream must be on Discord’s database.
 Since Discord has an integrated game detection mechanism, it should automatically recognize the game when you launch it.